 The board shown here is a breakout board for MC33035 brushless motor controller.
-It requires an output buffer IPM module or Mosfets to complete the closed loop brushless motor driver.
-MC33035 IC is the heart of the project; the project provides 6 PWM pulses as well 6 Inverse pulses outputs.
-On board Jumpers helps to change the Direction, Enable, Brake, and 60/120 phasing Header connector provided to connect the Hall sensors and supply, on board LED for Power and fault, P1 potentiometer helps to change the speed.
+It requires an output buffer IPM module or MOSFETs to complete a closed-loop brushless motor driver circuit.
+MC33035 IC is the heart of the project.
+The board provides 6 PWM pulses as well as 6 Inverse pulse outputs.
+On-board Jumpers help to change the Direction, Enable, Brake, and 60/120 phasing.
+A header connector is provided to connect the Hall sensors and supply, onboard LED for Power and fault indication, and a P1 potentiometer helps to change the motor speed.

 - Supply 12-18V

 - CN4 Supply Input

 - Frequency 18 KHz

 |2||1||CN2||5 PIN HEADER CONNECTOR|

 |4||1||CN4||6 PIN HEADER CONNECTOR|